rrra/www/content/calendar/2018/spring-tech-week-01.md

-The 2018 Spring Technician Class Syllabus may be downloaded from the [Class Syllabus](https://cloud.rrra.org/index.php/s/2xabO1oD5mbpVRh) folder on the RRRA File Sharing Server.
+The 2018 Spring Technician Class Syllabus may be downloaded from the [Class Syllabus](https://cloud.rrra.org/index.php/s/2xabO1oD5mbpVRh) folder on the RRRA Groupware Server.

 ### Topics